Pimlico Race Course: 20th century

-In the century and more since its opening, Pimlico Race Track has weathered much outside history including the 1904 Great Fire of Baltimore, Great Depression of the 1930s, and several notable Baltimore riots.
-Pimlico also survived Prohibition and even an anti-gambling movement in 1910.
-A bill sponsored by the state racing commission in 1949 to abandon the track was originally supported by Governor William Preston Lane Jr., who reversed his position in late March.
-As Alfred G. Vanderbilt said, "Pimlico is more than a dirt track bounded by four streets.
-It is an accepted American institution, devoted to the best interests of a great sport, graced by time, respected for its honorable past."
-The races held at Pimlico, especially the Preakness, draw spectators from the Mid-Atlantic region.
-In 2007, the official attendance was 121,263 for the Preakness, the most people to watch a sporting event in Maryland history.
-More than $87.2 million in bets were made.
+21st century

 On March 23, 2010, an agreement was reached to sell the two Maryland Jockey Club tracks (Pimlico and Laurel Park) from Magna Entertainment Corporation to its parent company, MI Development.
 On May 7, Penn National Gaming, with MI Development, announced they would jointly own and operate the Maryland Jockey Club.
 Penn National, which began in 1973, operating the Penn National Race Course near Harrisburg, Pennsylvania, has grown to become the largest racetrack operator in the country.

 In June 2011, The Stronach Group took control of the tracks when MI Development bought out Penn National Gaming's minority stake in the Maryland Jockey Club, which owned Laurel Park Racecourse, Pimlico, and Bowie Race Track which is used as a training facility.
 The Stronach Group is owned by Canadian horse breeder and owner Frank Stronach, who also was MI Development's chairman and chief executive, a position he gave up in order to run Maryland's racetracks.
 Penn National bought a 49% stake in the Jockey Club in 2010 in hopes of securing a slots license at Laurel Park.

 In 2018, the track began using a GPS-based timing system.